 China is unique in that it’s one of the best countries for food with incredible fruit and produce and yet, people who haven’t been there hardly know what Chinese cuisine really is.

-Anyone who has been to China will quickly notice that there’s a complete lack of chow mein, sweet and sour pork and fortune cookies.
-These were all adaptations made by Chinese chefs in foreign countries to make their dishes more palatable for western tastes.
+Anyone who has been to China will quickly notice that there’s a complete lack of chow mein, General Tso’s chicken, and fortune cookies.
+These were all adaptations made by Chinese chefs in foreign countries to make their dishes more palatable for Western tastes.

 While this was a genius business decision, it was detrimental to the West’s understanding of how amazing Chinese food can be.
-Don’t get me wrong, I still enjoy sweet and sour pork and ginger beef, but real, authentic Chinese food is just so much better.
+Don’t get me wrong, I still enjoy General Tso’s chicken, but real, authentic Chinese food is just so much better.

 Our Favourite Chinese Dishes

 Guo Bao Rou: I realize there’s irony in me saying that the Western-version of Chinese food is unauthentic and then listing Dong Bei’s regional “sweet and sour pork” as my first dish in China, but it’s so much different than its American counterpart, believe me!